-I also teach geography and environmental studies courses part-time at Redeemer University College in Ancaster, ON.
+I am also an adjunct professor of geography and environmental studies at Redeemer University College in Ancaster, ON.
 Previously, I have worked as an teaching assistant, research assistant, intern psychotherapist, and environmental planner.

 My academic background is transdisciplinary.
-I have an MA in Human Geography (my thesis work explored the relationship between mental health and nature affiliation in post-secondary students) from McMaster University, an MA degree in Theology (with a specialization in Spiritual Care & Psychotherapy) from Wilfrid Laurier University and a liberal arts BSc in Biology from Redeemer University College in Ancaster, ON.
+I have a PhD in Social & Cultural Health Studies (the title of my dissertation is: Exploring the Ecological Self: An Interpretive Phenomenological Analysis with Gifted Adults) from Brock University, an MA in Human Geography (my thesis work explored the relationship between mental health and nature affiliation in post-secondary students) from McMaster University, an MA in Theology (with a specialization in Spiritual Care & Psychotherapy) from Wilfrid Laurier University, and a liberal arts BSc in Biology from Redeemer University College in Ancaster, ON.

-On a more personal note, I currently live in beautiful Hamilton, ON, Canada, in a cozy century home with my wife and two young children.
+On a more personal note, I currently live in beautiful Hamilton, ON, Canada, in a cozy century home with my partner and two children.
 You can often find me outdoors with my kids in one of the many beautiful natural places surrounding our neighbourhood.